gmcgoldr/algorand-tut/docs/transactions.md

 In fact, an account is just the 32-byte public key in an Ed25519 public / private key pair.
 So, in theory, any implementation of Ed25519 can "create" an account.

-But be very careful: if you provide an address to the Algorand network for which there is no private key, then any assets sent to that address are lost forever.
+But be very careful: if you provide an address to the Algorand network for which there is no known private key, then any assets sent to that address are lost forever.

 To generate a standalone account: